StanfordVL/iGibson/docs/scenes.rst

 Scenes
 =============

-Scene manages an environment that agents stays in, There are `StadiumScene` and `BuildingScene`.
+Scene manages the environment where the agent trains.
+We include a`StadiumScene` and a `BuildingScene`.

 .. automodule:: gibson2.core.physics.scene